zcaudate-me/cronj/README.md

     (cj/stop!)

-Thats all really... now go write your own!
+Thats all really... now go write your own handlers!

 ## The Details